ezsystems/commerce-documentation/docs/api/helper_services/mailhelperservice.md

 !!! note

-    Please note that the $subject is translated in the helper service.
+    `$subject` is translated in the helper service.
 Translating it in advance is unnecessary or, in rare cases, could even cause conflicts.

 !!! note

-    The `SwiftMailHelperService` uses the [Mail Logging](../../guide/logging/logging.md) in order to provide administrators to keep track of all sent e-mails.
-PLEASE NOTE: There is a special case for the Customer Center.
-The content of any template parameter, which is named 'password', will be logged with a masked/removed value.
-This was needed for notification e-mails for new customer center accounts, which contain a generated, temporary password.
+    The `SwiftMailHelperService` uses [Mail Logging](../../guide/logging/logging.md) to help administrators keep track of all the sent emails.

+    In the Customer center the content of any template parameter named `password` is logged with a masked/removed value.

-You are able to send predefined plain-text and/or HTML content by using sendMail(), or use the convinient sendMailWithRenderedTemplate() method.
+You can send predefined plain text and/or HTML content by using `sendMail()` or `sendMailWithRenderedTemplate()`.

 ``` php
 $sender = 'fd@silversolutions.de';